UniMath/agda-unimath/src/literature/100-theorems.lagda.md

   ( infinitude-of-primes-ℕ)
 ```

-### 22. The Non-Denumerability of the Continuum {#22}
+### 22. The non-denumerability of the continuum {#22}

 > This is not yet formalized.

-### 25. Schröder–Bernstein Theorem {#25}
+### 25. Schröder–Bernstein theorem {#25}

 **Author:** [Elif Uskuplu](https://elifuskuplu.github.io)

-Note: The formalization of the Cantor-Schröder-Bernstein theorem in agda-unimath
+**Note:** The formalization of the Cantor-Schröder-Bernstein theorem in
-is a generalization of the statement to all types, i.e., it is not restricted to
+agda-unimath is a generalization of the statement to all types, i.e., it is not
-sets.
-This generalization is originally due to Martin-Escardó, hence we refer to
+restricted to sets.
+This generalization is originally due to Martin-Escardó,
-the generalization as the Cantor-Schröder-Bernstein-Escardó theorem.
+hence we refer to the generalization as the Cantor-Schröder-Bernstein-Escardó
+theorem.

 ```agda
 open import foundation.cantor-schroder-bernstein-escardo using